How to perform DNA Electrophoresis in Agarose Gel and stain the Gel with dsGreen?

 Run the gel at 80-150 V until the dye line is approximately 75-80% of the way down the gel.

-Remember about gel orientation (Black electrode is negative, red is positive.
+Remember about gel orientation (The black electrode is negative, red is positive.
 The DNA is negatively charged and will run towards the positive electrode.)

 Add 20 μL of Lumiprobe® dsGreen dye to 20 mL of 1xTAE buffer.

-Place the gel into a container filled with prepared solution.
-Incubate 10-15 min at room temperature.
+Place the gel into a container filled with the prepared solution.
+Incubate for 10-15 min at room temperature.

-Fragments of DNA are separated in the gel depending on their length (smaller molecules travel faster than larger molecules in gel).
+DNA fragments are separated in the gel depending on their length (smaller molecules travel faster than larger molecules in gel).